Iryna Matsiakh

 Research

-My research range is related to forest pathology (tree diseases), partly forest entomology, and forest protection (prevention and control of tree diseases).
-Research activities are mostly concentrated on epidemiology, biological and ecological features of tree pathogens, their interactions with tree-hosts.
-I am curious about studying invasive pests and diseases in the forests and green areas, to learn new diagnostic tools for the detection and investigation of forest tree diseases (molecular techniques) with practical activities in the field (using biological control treatment) in order to ensure the sustainable development of forests for future generations.
+My research interest and focus are related to forest pathology (tree diseases), partly forest entomology, and forest protection (prevention and control of tree diseases).
+Research activities are mostly concentrated on epidemiology, biological and ecological features of tree pathogens, and their interactions with tree hosts.
+I am curious about studying invasive pests and diseases in forests and green areas, to learn new diagnostic tools for the detection and investigation of forest tree diseases (molecular techniques) with practical activities in the field (using biological control treatment) in order to ensure the sustainable development of forests for future generations.
 I am also in an ideal position to transfer the knowledge related to plant protection to students and forestry specialists.

 I have provided services and expert advice related to forest health in the form of courses for forestry specialists and consultation services to forest workers and quarantine personnel informal training, seminars, and on-site visits to the forest sector and other relevant stakeholders.

-From May 2021 I am Coordinating Leader of two national projects on protected areas in Borjomi-Kharagauli National Park and Kolkheti National park in Georgia related to management in heavily damaged pine forests and oak decline (full responsibility on logistics, funding management, communications, reporting, workshops, field staff training, field and laboratory work).
+I was also responsible for practical training for foresters, NGOs, the local community, and interested stakeholders regarding phytosanitary conditions in chestnut forests affected by chestnut blight with particular emphasis on sanitary cuttings in the Zestaponi region (Georgia).
+Between 2021-2022, I was the Coordinating Leader of two national projects on protected areas in Borjomi-Kharagauli National Park and Kolkheti National Park in Georgia related to the management of heavily damaged pine forests and oak decline (full responsibility for logistics, funding management, communications, reporting, workshops, field staff training, field and laboratory work).

 Cooperation